The Iran Visa on Arrival for Singaporeans (and Most of the World)

 On the topic of insurance…

 It’s valid only if there are offices in Iran, so that excludes almost every global policy.
 The local policy from Bimeh is just 15 Euros, but it only covers medical treatment.
+In any case, no insurance company in Singapore covers travel to Iran.

 On arrival at IKA